-Yes; however, it is possible to collaborate with fellow cohort members.
+Yes; however, it is possible for several fellows to collaborate with fellow cohort members on one interrelated project.

 How will fellows be supported with their capstone projects?

-We have recruited an exceptional group of individuals committed to equity to serve as mentors.
-Additionally, the staff of the Equity Fellows program will serve as advisors and help guide you through the project.
+We have recruited an exceptional group of individuals committed to equity who are DLEF alumni to serve as advisors/coaches.

 What costs are covered and not covered by the Equity Fellows program?

 All travel, accommodations, and meals associated with our convenings will be covered.
-It is expected that fellows participate in approximately 16 days worth of convenings over the course of the two year fellowship.
+It is expected that fellows participate in approximately 16 days worth of convenings in person and three virtual convenings over the course of the two year fellowship.
 We will not cover expenses to fellows' employers for time away from their jobs.